primev/contracts/README.md

 - `mint`: allows whitelisted addresses to mint specific amount of native ether to any account.
 - `burn`: allows whitelisted addresses to burn specific amount of native ether from any account.

+### Fee Vault

+The mev-commit chain implements a fee mechanism where all base fees accumulate to a "fee vault" contract.
+The predetermined address for such a contract is hardcoded into mev-commit-geth.

+The fee vault contract is initiated with an immutable treasury address.
+The contract owner can invoke transfers of the accumulated fees from the sidechain contract, to the treasury address on L1, including bridging.

+Since the treasury address is immutable, the contract owner only has the power to initiate transfers.
+The separation between the owner account and treasury account is useful in that key management can be separate.
+Ie. a secure multisig governing the protocol treasury doesn't need to submit regular transfer transactions.

 ## Tests

 The tests in this repository perform the following: